Parallel Earth: 571454

 As the story goes, he was born in 1869 in a hospital that had the misfortune of being located in the middle of the city of Cork during the racially motivated 12 Day War.
 His father was Black Irish, a veteran of the Royal Fusiliers.
 His mother was a fair skinned, fiery haired shop owner.
 The Bard himself couldn’t have written it better.
 And then the hospital exploded.
 Among those lost were both parents and all the hospital records.
 At the local orphanage, a city services clerk with the imagination of a kumquat named the child what roughly translates to “pale brown”.

 Though his books, poems, and plays achieved the rare feat of turning him into both a critical success and a household name, his essays on government, society, and justice are what solidified his place in history.
-As a public intellectual, he knew many artists, which is why it is so surprising that very few personal images of him exist.
+As a public intellectual, he knew many artists, which is why it is so surprising that very few photographs of him exist.
 As far as anyone knows he sat for no one of renown.
 This experimental color print from 1904 is one of only fourteen photographs of him in existence.
-It was found among his personal items, dated but unattributed, at the reading of his will.
+It was found among his personal effects, dated but unattributed, at the reading of his will.

 Note the extreme close up, the use of shadow, the flared nostrils.
 It is a portrait of almost monolithic silence, a stark contrast to his loquacious public persona.
 As a man of mixed race, he often faced bigotry from both sides of his heredity.
 As such, he knew better than most the gulf between how one sees oneself and how one appears to others.